RENCI-NRIG/X-CITE/index.md

 toc: false
 ---

-X-CITE course is geared toward the community of scientists and researchers using the [CHESS] synchrotron X-ray facility and similar light sources.
+This X-CITE courseware is geared toward the community of scientists and researchers using the [CHESS] synchrotron X-ray facility and similar light sources.

-This is the training overview:
+Training overview:

 ## Theme 1: Programming Fundamentals